Christian Outreach, Service, & Justice

 St. Francis Parish advances each year in its outreach to the poor, the homebound, and those in any kind of need.
 Training and education for Stephen Ministers are conducted at the parish.
 Regular and extraordinary food drives and fundraisers for the poor in our region and throughout the world, particularly in the Diocese of Kottappuram in India, successfully raised awareness among parishioners that human need knows no borders or bounds.
 Continuing education on the Church’s concern for the poor, the natural environment, and for the migrant fuel the drive of parishioners to seek justice both in theory and in deeds.

-Volunteer service project opportunities in our community are available throughout the year.
+Here is a list of volunteer service project opportunities in our community which are available throughout the year.

 Below here is a list of ideas.

 St. Vincent Service Ministry, and, Volunteer service project opportunities in our community are available throughout the year.
 See our SignupGenius or Sign-Up Forms page for current volunteer options organized by St. Francis Parish St. Vincent Service Ministry.
 Events like: Assist at Emergency Food Program; Serve a Meal to the Hungry; Food Drives – Help Deliver Food; Shelter for People Who Are Homeless; Help With Tax Forms; Donate a Day in April; Charity Christmas Dinner Party, Christmas Giving Tree and Regift Box, Habitat House, Pro-Life Events, Hunger Walk, etc.

 Homebound Ministry brings the Eucharist to parishioners and other Catholics who are unable to get to Sunday Mass.
 Is God calling you to bring Christ in the Eucharist to those unable to join us for Sunday Mass?
 Candidates must have received all the Sacraments of Initiation (Baptism, Eucharist, and Confirmation).